Last Updated: 3 weeks ago

 When I pick her up, she again clings to my neck to be cuddled – often licking my cheek at the same time, giving rough cat kisses!

 I have another cat – formerly feral – who likes to lay on the arm of my easy chair and will wrap his paws around my forearm and nibble at my fingers.
-He’ll fall sleep like that for hours, holding tight to me as he does.
+He’ll fall asleep like that for hours, holding tight to me as he does.

 Stories like mine aren’t uncommon.
 Talk to just about any cat parent and they’ll regale you with tales that definitely answer the question, “can cats love?”

 Of course, there are many reasons for cats hugging humans other than affection, so let’s talk about the next reason: protection.

 When Cat Hugging is All About Protection

-Cats hugging each other for protection is quite like cats hugging for affection because both require a certain level of trust and respect towards you on your cat’s part.
+Cats hugging each other for protection is quite like cats hugging for affection because both require a certain level of trust and respect toward you on your cat’s part.

 I have a family of ferals outside my home and while many of them are unrelated, they hug like one big happy family.